-a.
-Advertise medical cannabis brand names or use graphics related to cannabis or paraphernalia on the exterior of the physical structure or vehicle.

-b.
-Display medical cannabis products or

-paraphernalia so as to be clearly visible from the exterior of

-the physical structure or vehicle.

-(2) Restrictions in this subsection shall apply to any item located on real property on which a licensee's physical structures are located

-1 (b) Advertising for medical cannabis may not contain 2 any statements, illustrations, or other material that would be 3 appealing to minors.

-4 (c) The commission shall adopt rules that establish 5 restrictions and requirements for advertising, including 6 signage, that may include limiting the media or forums where 7 advertising may occur.
+- a.
+Advertise medical cannabis brand names or use graphics related to cannabis or paraphernalia on the exterior of the physical structure or vehicle. - b.
+Display medical cannabis products or paraphernalia so as to be clearly visible from the exterior of the physical structure or vehicle. - (2) Restrictions in this subsection shall apply to any item located on real property on which a licensee's physical structures are located - (b) Advertising for medical cannabis may not contain any statements, illustrations, or other material that would be appealing to minors. - (c) The commission shall adopt rules that establish restrictions and requirements for advertising, including signage, that may include limiting the media or forums where advertising may occur.

-9 (a)(1) A cultivator license authorizes all of the 10 following:

-a.
-The cultivation of cannabis.

-12 b.
-The sale or transfer of cannabis to a processor.

-c.
-If the cultivator contracts with a processor to process its cannabis into medical cannabis on the cultivator's behalf, the sale or transfer of medical cannabis to a dispensary.

-17 (2) A cultivator license authorizes the cultivator18 to transfer cannabis only by means of a secure transporter.
+- (a) (1) A cultivator license authorizes all of the following: - a.
+The cultivation of cannabis. - b.
+The sale or transfer of cannabis to a processor. - c.
+If the cultivator contracts with a processor to process its cannabis into medical cannabis on the cultivator's behalf, the sale or transfer of medical cannabis to a dispensary. - (2) A cultivator license authorizes the cultivator to transfer cannabis only by means of a secure transporter.

-(b) The commission shall consult with the Department of Agriculture and Industries when determining the number of cultivator licenses to issue, provided the commission shall issue at least four cultivator licenses.
+1 (b) The commission shall consult with the Department 2 of Agriculture and Industries when determining the number of 3 cultivator licenses to issue, provided the commission shall 4 issue at least four cultivator licenses.

-(c) An applicant for a license under this sectionshall meet the following requirements:

-(1) Provide records indicating continuous, full-time business experience in the field of commercial horticulture or agronomic production for a period of at least 15 years.

-1 (2) Provide records indicating that majority 2 ownership is attributable to an individual or individuals with proof of residency in this state for a continuous period of no 3 less than eight years preceding the application date.
-4 5 (3) Demonstrate the ability to secure and maintain cultivation facilities.
-6 7 (4) Demonstrate the ability to obtain and use an 8 inventory control and tracking system as required under Section 20-2A-60.
-9 10 (5) Demonstrate the ability to commence cultivation of cannabis within 60 days of application approval 11
+- (c) An applicant for a license under this section shall meet the following requirements: - (1) Provide records indicating continuous, full-time business experience in the field of commercial horticulture or agronomic production for a period of at least 15 years. - (2) Provide records indicating that majority ownership is attributable to an individual or individuals with proof of residency in this state for a continuous period of no less than eight years preceding the application date. - (3) Demonstrate the ability to secure and maintain cultivation facilities. - (4) Demonstrate the ability to obtain and use an inventory control and tracking system as required under Section 20-2A-60. - (5) Demonstrate the ability to commence cultivation of cannabis within 60 days of application approval notification. - (6) Demonstrate the ability to destroy unused or waste cannabis in accordance with rules adopted by the Department of Agriculture and Industries. - 25 (7) Demonstrate the financial stability to provide 26 proper testing of individual lot and batches.